72 Hour Wait – Back in effect :(

 Advisory on 72 Hour Waiting Period

-For most transactions, Call To Arms Gun Works, LLC policy shall be a completed 4473 and 72 hours from the date & time a NICS check is submitted.
+For walk in transactions without prior “agreement”, Call To Arms Gun Works, LLC policy shall be a completed 4473 and 72 hours from the date & time a NICS check is submitted.

 Exception: Firearms purchased by the transferee from an outside dealer/wholesaler and sent to Call To Arms Gun Works, LLC for completion of the 4473/background check satisfy the “agreement for the purchase and sale of a firearm” as of the date/time on their receipt from the outside dealer/wholesaler.
 No additional wait time is necessary.